edgeworx/docs/content/en/docs/guides/deploy.md

             accessMode: rw
 ```

-Your application deployment YAML file contains the information that the Edgeworx Cloud uses to load and
+Your application deployment YAML file contains the information that Edgeworx Cloud uses to load and
 run your Edgeworx application on any device.
 Replace the placeholder fields with your own
 information and save the file with whatever file name you like, such as `my-app-deploy.yaml`.